The fund will invest in early-stage companies across Asia, Europe, Israel, and the U.S.. The goal is to support startups with a global vision.

 Yesterday Google Research pulled the shroud off Spanner, Google’s “scalable, multi-version, globally-distributed, and synchronously-replicated database,” claiming to have created “the first system to distribute data at global scale and support externally-consistent distributed transactions.”

 Selling more than seven out of ten in a market where the the cheapest retina iPad costs easily 10 percent of an average worker’s annual salary is unbelievable.

 Facebook posted quarterly earnings today and dumped a load of data into analysts’ laps.

-Money is on the Greek mind.
+Guest Post Money is on the Greek mind.
 With the country deep in debt and the possibility of the government defaulting on it, that’s understandable.
-It might also be the reason the country’s entrepreneurs are building globally-focused startups that have figured out …
+It might also be the reason the country’s entrepreneurs are building globally-focused startups that have figured out revenue generation up front.

 In an effort to increase global outreach, microblogging platform Twitter has added 13 countries and 6 cities to its localized trending topics list today and announced plans to roll out integrated translations within tweets.